cms-sw/cms-sw.github.io/PRWorkflow.md

 ##Workflow for pull requests to CMSSW

-### Before your pull request
+This page is a short summary of the process we use for accepting code changes from CMS developers into CMSSW.
+It assumes knowledge of the CMSSW software and computing environment.

-- Test your code:
+### Before making your pull request
 - Confirm that you have checked out all dependencies and have a clean build
 ```
 cd src
 scram b distclean